My Cookie Journey

 Cubed butter in a mixer bowl.

-1. Cube the butter into your mixing bowl.
+Step 9: Add the cubed butter to your mixing bowl.

 Butter that has been creamed for a minute and has soft peaks.